|Host Institution:||Semester and Academic Year programs:

 - Historic university town

-- OBU offers an extraordinarily wide variety of courses
+- OBU offers a huge variety of courses and subject areas

 - Active music scene